cjoakim/azure-vm-public/README.md

 Public repo with minimal content to run a python web server to serve static data files.

-Intended to be invoked by AI tools and agents.
+These are intended to be invoked by AI tools and agents.

 ## Server/VM Instructions